-If you're hunting around for a new swimsuit or bikini, here are the best ethical swimwear brands, most of whom are based in the UK.
-From beach babes to swim queens, we've got you covered.
+Hunting for a new swimsuit or bikini?
+Here are the best ethical swimwear brands, most of whom are based in the UK.

 There are two main problems when it comes to swimwear - the amount of it and what it's made of.